killerstorm/rell/doc/guide/modules.rst

 part of the module name, i. e. ``single`` for the module ``app.single`` or ``multi`` for ``app.multi``.
 The definitions of the module can be accessed via the alias.

-An custom alias can be specified:
+A custom alias can be specified:

 ::